NotADinosaur/win64-ffmpeg-updater/README.md

 └── LICENSE.txt
 ```
 # Credits
+Thanks to:
-Thanks to various tutorial sites and stackoverflow users for providing code for me to ~~steal~~ use :)
+- Various tutorial sites and stackoverflow users for providing code for me to ~~steal~~ use :)
+- [BtbN](https://github.com/BtbN) for providing precompiled ffmpeg builds.